Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

-We notice the phase variance varies for each a fixed length baseline when the angle between the baselines and projected magnetic field changes.
+We notice the phase variance varies for each fixed baseline length when the angle between the baselines and projected magnetic field changes.
 For the lowest and highest angle bins this variation is close to two orders of magnitude in the phase variance (Figure~\ref{fig:all_angles}).
-About $60 \%$ of the LOFAR observations reported in \citet{Mevius16} find the ionospheric structures are aligned with the magnetic field.
-This effect might be caused by "density ducts", long, tube-shaped features aligned with the field lines, as seen in \citet{Loi15}.

-For radio interferometric calibration, the difference in signal behaviour along and across ionospheric structures needs to be considered when calculating noise levels.
-Additionally, ionospheric models used for calibration such as SPAM \citep{Intema09} could be improved by incorporating the fact that these structures tend to follow the magnetic field and are tilted relative to the Earth's surface \citep{Mevius16}.

 To explore this pattern more closely in our observation, we focused on two specific angle ranges: $0^\circ$--$20^\circ$, which is approximately aligned with the magnetic field, and $70^\circ$--$90^\circ$, which is nearly perpendicular to it.
-The 1D structure function model fits (Eqn. \ref{eq:1dKolmogorov}) show the diffractive scale along the field lines is much greater than the perpendicular direction (Figure \ref{fig:ap}).
+The 1D structure function model fits (Eqn. \ref{eq:1dKolmogorov}) show the diffractive scale along the field lines is much greater than the perpendicular direction (Figure \ref{fig:ap}, left).
 This suggest the ionospheric structures in our observation is not filed aligned.
-If we choose a subset of baselines above 1 km (Figure \ref{fig:ap_g1}) the model fit improves (The Residual Standard Error (RSE) is reduced by $\sim 70\%$ and $\sim 43\%$ for the aligned and perpendicular fits, respectively) but our conclusion remain unchanged.
-We find the slope of the power law is close to 2.
-A possible cause of this anisotropy is medium-sized Travelling Ionospheric Disturbances (MSTIDs) \citep{Vanvelthoven90}.
-These are wave-like patterns in the ionosphere that are usually not aligned with the magnetic field.
-They could explain cases where we see anisotropy, but not in the direction of the field.
+If we choose a subset of baselines above 1 km (Figure \ref{fig:ap}, right) the model fit improves (Residual Standard Error (RSE) is reduced by $\sim 70\%$ and $\sim 43\%$ for the aligned and perpendicular fits, respectively) but our conclusion remain unchanged.
+The steep power-law slope ($\beta \sim 2.0$) and B-field misalignment are characteristic of MSTID wave-like structures \citep{Vanvelthoven90}.
+Note, here we used 1D projections (instead of the full 2D model) as they provide stable fits for binned angular subsets ($0$--$20^{\circ}$ aligned and $70$--$90^{\circ}$ perpendicular), focusing on differences in slope and $r_{\mathrm{diff}}$.
+This choice enhances interpretability for anisotropy trends and aligns with prior work \citep{Mevius16}.
+The full 2D model (Equation~\ref{eq:2DKolmogorov}) was applied to the unbinned data (Figure~\ref{fig:strf2d}).
+We also tested 2D fits for the angular subsets ($0^\circ$--$20^\circ$, and $70^\circ$--$90^\circ$).
+Although the fits are noisier due to scattered phase variance (particularly for field-aligned baselines), the results are consistent with the 1D analysis.

-When we select a subset of baselines longer than 1~km (Figure~\ref{fig:ap_g1}), the model fit improves, but our conclusion remains unchanged.
-We find that the slope of the power law is close to 2.
-One possible cause of this anisotropy is medium-sized Travelling Ionospheric Disturbances (mTIDs) \citep{Vanvelthoven90}.
-These are wave-like patterns in the ionosphere that are generally not aligned with the magnetic field and could explain the observed anisotropy that does not follow the field direction.